leetschau/donno/README.md

 # Donno

-A simple note-take CLI application.
+A full-featured note-taking application in terminal.

 ## Features